-Geographic Priorities: The City will focus the majority of funds in the defined LMI areas, particularly the two Qualified Census Tracts that fall within City limits: 205.04 and 207.01 (based on HUD's 2019 QCTs).
+Geographic Priorities: The City will focus the majority of funds in the defined LMI areas, particularly the two Qualified Census Tracts that fall within City limits: 205.04 and 207.01, 206.04, 215.07, 215.02, 215.03, 205.05, 207.04, 207.03.
+(Qualified census tracts tend to change and this amendment will include all qualified tracts for the duration of this conplan.)

-Priority Needs: Priority needs to be addressed using CDBG funds are Non-housing community development (high priority), Affordable Housing (high priority), Workforce and economic development (low priority), and Fair housing (high priority).
+Priority Needs: Priority needs to be addressed using CDBG funds are Non-housing community development, Affordable Housing, Workforce and economic development, and Fair housing, and responding to needs associated with the COVID-19 pandemic.

-Influence of Market Conditions: An inadequate supply of affordable housing, in addition to the high cost of housing in the City for low-income persons (paying more than 30% of household income for housing), is the major housing problem in the area.
+Influence of Market Conditions: An inadequate supply of affordable housing, in addition to the high cost of housing in the City for low-income persons, is the major housing problem in the area.